pavan1kumar/dn_project/SIGCOMM_2016/heavy_hitter/README.md

 ## Introduction

 The objective of this tutorial is to detect the heavy hitters on the network.
-Heavy hitters can simply be defined as the traffic sources who send unusually large number of traffic.
-This can be categories solely by sourhce IP address or can be classified to each application that sends the traffic.
+Heavy hitters can simply be defined as the traffic sources who send unusually large traffic.
+This can be categorized solely by source IP address or can be classified to each application, or application session that sends the traffic.
-There are various ways to detect and determine the host of the heavy hitter and we will explore two different methods using P4 in this tutaorial.
+There are various ways to detect and determine the host of the heavy hitter and we will explore two different methods using P4 in this tutorial.

 First method is to use the counters in P4.
 Counters allow you to keep a measurement of every table match value that occurs in the data plane.
 Thus, for every entry in the table, P4 counter keeps a cell to store the counted value in.

 The main advantage of using a counter is that it is fairly easy to use and it can give an accurate count of the table entry that we want to count.
 You can simply specify the counter indices of where the table match should be stored and the counting happens automatically.

-However, it comes with couple of disadvantages.
-Unless we involve the control-plane to add more entries to the table, it is not possible to count for new entries (i.e. unknown flow entries) for the table.
-Also, it is hard to configure the counter to count on multiple fields of the header at once.
-Finally, it is also hard to perform any noticable actions or give feedbacks with only the counters and without the help of the control plane.
+However, it comes with disadvantages.
+Unless we involve the control-plane to add proper entries to the counter table in advance, it is not possible to count for new entries (i.e. unknown flow entries) for the table.
+Learning a new flow arrival and inserting a matching flow entry through the control plane can be slow.

 Therefore, we propose that the attendees of this tutorial to come up a solution that utilizes P4 registers and hashes to perform flexible heavy hitter detection solely on the data plane.

-The main idea of the solution is to implement something very similar to counting bloom filter.
+The main idea of the solution is to implement counting bloom filter.
 The idea of the counting bloom filter is to compute multiple hashes of some values and increment the corresponding hash indices of a data structure.
 In the case of P4, we will use register as the data structure to store the counter values indexed by the hash values.
-After incrementing the values of the given hash indices, we can check to see if the new packet is from a heavy hitter by looking at the minimum of the values in the two indices.
+After incrementing the values of the given hash indices, we can check to see if the new packet belongs to a heavy hitter by looking at the minimum of the values in the multiple indices.
 The image below shows a general idea of how counting bloom filter looks like.

 ![Alt text](images/counting_bloom_filter.png?raw=true "Counting Bloom Filter")

 Given this, we can see that we gain the flexibility of counting on new flows without having to add table entry rules, because the hashes can be computed regardless of the match values.
-Also, we can see that we can compute the hash based on multiple fields.

-This method, however, comes with a disadvantage.
-Given some certain circumstances where there are many hash collisions, it may not be possible to get the exact count.
-In our tutorial, this is not an issue, since we only need to identify some connections with a lot of hits.
+This method, however, can suffer from hash collisions when there are too many heavy hitters for the filter to track, falsely increasing the count value computed by the filter.
+We ignore this issue in our tutorial by creating only small number of connections.

-For our tutorial, we will provide a feedback for detection of heavy hitters by dropping the packets from the heavy hitters.
-In real world scenario, there are multitude of possible options that you can take to give the feedbacks, such as routing to another hosts and etc.
+In this tutorial, we simply react to detected heavy hitters by dropping the packets from the heavy hitters.
+In real world scenario, there are multitude of possible reactions that you can take on queuing policy, traffic enginnering, etc.

 ## Running the starter code

+// JK: Let's add one line about the starter code. standard counter, the table entry is pre-inserted by control planei by CLI commands (commands.txt).
+Advise readers to first understand what the starter code does by reading the p4 code and CLI commands.
+// JK: I believe you will walk through the codes/commands during the session, though.

 To compile the p4 code under `p4src` and run the switch and the mininet instance, simply run `./run_demo.sh`, which will fire up a mininet instance of 3 hosts (`h1, h2, h3`) and 1 switch (`s1`).
 Once the p4 source compiles without error and after all the flow rules has been added, run `xterm h1 h2` on the mininet prompt.
 It will look something like the below.
 (If there are any errors at this stage, something is not right.
 Please let the organizer know as soon as possible.)